AGILEDROP/moodle-local_bulk_roles_importer/README.md

 Upload a single XML file or a ZIP archive containing multiple XML files with role definitions.

 - **Automatic Import:**
-Configure a repository (e.g. GitHub, GitLab, or a file-based repository) as the source for role XML files and schedule regular imports.
-The plugin will automatically fetch and update roles when changes are detected.
+Configure a repository (e.g. GitHub, GitLab) as the source for role XML files and define a schedule for periodic imports.
+At each scheduled time, the plugin will fetch the latest role definitions and update Moodle roles accordingly.

 ### Manual Import